Multiple Pregnancies and Labour

-In around 70% of multiple pregnancies, the first baby comes head first so that its delivery proceeds very much like for a singleton.
-If the first baby is breech, external cephalic version is not possible as it is in singletons, and a Caesarean section during childbirth is usually advised.
+In around 70% of multiple pregnancies, the first baby comes head first, so that its delivery proceeds much as it would for a single birth.
+However, if the first baby is breech, 'external cephalic version' is not possible as it is in single births, and a caesarean section during childbirth is usually advised.

 It can often be difficult to predict the position of the second baby, and the fact that one of the babies in such a pregnancy has been delivered vaginally does not necessarily mean that the next baby/babies will be positioned in the same way.

 After the first baby is born, the position of the second baby will be checked by examining you internally or externally.
 If head first, or coming down the canal as a breech, then the baby can come out relatively normally.
 However, a breech second twin will still need to be delivered by a doctor just as with a singleton breech.
 If the baby is lying transversely, then the obstetrician will turn the baby around, usually by inserting a gentle hand inside the birth canal to bring the baby’s foot down into the birth canal.
 Because this may need to be done urgently, or because it may be painful, an epidural is recommended for all twin deliveries and should be in position and working prior to the first baby being born.

 Read Next: Is There Such Thing As A Gentle Or Natural Caesarean?

 Babies in a multiple pregnancy also tend to be born prematurely, since labour can start early due to excessive stretching of the uterus, which may stimulate uterine contractions.